Imagine if you couldn’t control the change processes within your organization. What mayhem would that be?

 - When a lifecycle is activated for the first time, it will not apply for changes which were created before its activation date.

-- When an active lifecycle is edited and republished, any change request midway in the lifecycle, will follow the updated lifecycle.
+- When an active lifecycle is edited and republished, any change request midway in the lifecycle, will only adhere to the previous version of the associated lifecycle.